Learn the Ways Leaders Encourage Innovation

 Accept Failure as Learning

-Yes, it’s become a cliché that was recently mocked in the Dilbert comic strip, but if you don’t fall now and then, you’re not really trying.
+Yes, it’s become a cliché that has been mocked in the Dilbert comic strip, but if you don’t fall now and then, you’re not really trying.
 When an employee fails, ask them to reflect on what they learned, and encourage them to apply those learnings in the future.

 Provide as Much Autonomy and Ownership for Jobs, Projects, or Tasks